wso2/docs-mi/en/docs/get-started/key-concepts.md

 ### Endpoints

 A message exit point or an endpoint defines an external destination for a message.
-An endpoint could represent a URL, a mailbox, a JMS queue, a TCP socket, etc. along with the settings needed for the connection.
+An endpoint could represent a URL, a mailbox, a JMS queue, a TCP socket, etc., along with the settings needed for the connection.

 ### Connectors